CodeForPoznan/Community/Docker installation manual.md

 	$ sudo apt-get update

-**3.Install packages to allow apt to use a repository over HTTPS:**
+**3. Install packages to allow apt to use a repository over HTTPS:**

 	$ sudo  apt-get install \
          	apt-transport-https \